jmalczak/internal.dotfiles/_mac/alfred/Alfred.alfredpreferences/workflows/user.workflow.92A4891A-2C67-48C9-A349-6F21546DA70E/README.md

 ## Troubleshooting ⛑️
 ### General 🙀
 When having trouble it is always a good idea to download the [newest release version 🌈](https://github.com/chrislemke/ChatFred/releases).
 Before you install it, remove the old workflow and its files (`~/Library/Application Support/Alfred/Workflow Data/some-long-identifier/`).

+### Remove history 🕰️
+Sometimes it makes sense to delete the history of your conversation with ChatGPT.
+Simply use the `forget me` command for this.

 Also, make sure that you have some Python version installed.
 You can check this by running `python --version` in the terminal.
 If you don't have Python installed, you can download it as a [Homebrew package](https://brew.sh): `brew install python`.